 Are the warnings against cassia cinnamon overblown?
 According to my research, they most definitely are.

 What’s more, according to Medscape, the numerous research studies on cinnamon benefits for glycemic control for those with Type 2 Diabetes show the most favorable data for Cassia cinnamon varieties, not Ceylon, or “true” cinnamon.

-Obtaining the numerous cinnamon benefits to health which have been known for centuries and are finally being studied, identified and acknowledged by science is far easier than you might think.
+Enjoying the numerous cinnamon benefits to health is easier than you might think.

 The sobering truth is that the cinnamon in your pantry is stale, probably years old and of little potency no matter if you bought Ceylon or Cassia.